Fashion (2008 film): Marketing and release

 The film's trailer was unveiled on 17 July 2008 in Mumbai and was received warmly by critics and audiences.
 Emphasizing its theme, the lead female cast walked the ramp at fashion shows to promote the film.
 Fashion was also promoted at the Lakme Fashion Week, where Chopra, Ranaut and Godse walked the ramp.
 Made on a budget of ₹180 million, Fashion earned ₹85 million, and before release recouped half its cost from tie-ins with brands including Reebok, Lenovo, Sunsilk and LG Electronics.
 Products from these brands were showcased in the film and the brands promoted the film in their advertising.

 Bhandarkar expressed disappointment about the Censor Board for Film Certification's decision to grant the film an "A" certificate—meant for viewers 18 years or older—instead of the "U/A" certificate that he had expected.
 His previous films received U/A certification despite adult content.
 According to them, their new guidelines did not allow Fashion a U/A certification.
 The board was willing to issue a U/A certificate after several cuts; Bhandarkar refused and accepted the A certificate since the scenes in question were crucial to the narrative.
 Before its release, the Delhi Commission for Women (DCW) asked Bhandarkar to screen the film before its release due to its concern that Ranaut's character was based on Geetanjali Nagpal—a former high-profile fashion model found begging, bedraggled and mentally unbalanced on the streets of Delhi in 2007.
 Nagpal was helped by the DCW, which did not want anyone profiting from her life.
 Bhandarkar narrated a summary of the film's plot at the DCW office, which satisfied the commission that there was no reference to Nagpal.
 A screening of the film was also held for the commission.

 The film was originally scheduled for release on 14 November 2008, but that would've caused a box office with Chopra's Dostana and Fashion was released 29 October (Diwali) on 700 screens worldwide.
 The film was released in a two-disc, NTSC DVD package on 22 December 2008 in all regions.
 Distributed by Moser Baer Home Videos, one disc contains the film; the other disc has additional content on the making of the film and interviews with the stars and director.
 VCD and Blu-ray versions were released at the same time.
 The film's television premiere took place on UTV Movies on 15 March 2009.

+UTV Indiagames also released a mobile video game based on the film.